Jetendar-maheshwari/Document-Library-Application/Document library application/ClientApp/README.md

 To run the Document library application, follow these steps:

 1. Open the application in the visual studo
+1. Run the database schema which is avaible inside the Document library application, Database folder
 2. Change the database configuration inside the appsetting.json file, Change DefaultConnection
     - "DefaultConnection": "Server=127.0.0.1;Port=8889;Uid=root;Pwd=root;Database=document_library;"
     - change it with your database configuration.